 To use the Server Action, drag the GetKeyPhrasesInText action to your flow and fill the input parameters.

-Drag and drop the SentimentDetection web block to your screen.
-The web block has three placeholders and the action that performs the sentiment detection (DetectSentimentInText Server Action.)
+Drag and drop the SentimentDetection Block to your screen.
+The Block has three placeholders and the action that performs the sentiment detection (DetectSentimentInText Server Action).

 Customize these placeholders (using icons, images and so on) to show the result of the sentiment detection of a text.